tlswg/tls13-spec/draft-ietf-tls-tls13.md

   as a single primitive.
 It is possible to have AEAD algorithms which do not provide any confidentiality and
-  {{record-payload-protection}} defines a special NULL_NULL AEAD algorithm for use in the initial handshake).
+  {{record-payload-protection}} defines a special NULL_NULL AEAD algorithm for use only in the initial handshake.
 This specification includes the key size of this algorithm and of the nonce for the AEAD algorithm.

 master secret

 : A 48-byte secret shared between the two peers in the connection and used to generate keys for protecting data.

 client random